Sign up for the KDAB Newsletter

 Hi foruok,

+Sorry for the slow reply.
 I just want to say Congrats to you!

+Could i find an example how to use QT and libusb for androids with file descriptors?
 How can i pass the fd to Qt from Java, i think this is very important but i cannot find a useful example!

 Hi!
 I try to find information on Ministro II compabitility with Android 5 Lollipop.
 We have a map/navigation software, based on QT and it uses Ministro on installation to download and install needed packages.
 Its been working great, but now we have a big problem because Ministro is not working with Android 5.
 Any help or glues?
 Or info if Ministro will be updated in near future?